 - Sempai Mike Muller

-- Sempai Barb Schaefer began studying Shorin-Ryu karate with her family in 2009 and presently holds the rank of Ni-dan (2nd degree black belt).
+- Sempai Barb Schaefer began studying Shorin-Ryu karate with her family in 2009 and presently holds the rank of Ni-dan.
 She previously studied Shotokan karate in graduate school and lived in Japan for 4 years, so enjoys the ongoing reconnection to her Japanese “roots”.
-Outside of karate, she loves exploring new places, cheering on PSU's women’s volleyball team, and teaching assessment and behavioral intervention courses to doctoral school psychologists-in-training at Penn State University.
+Outside of karate, she loves exploring new places, cheering on PSU's women’s volleyball team, teaching assessment and behavioral intervention courses, and supervising doctoral students in Penn State University's School Psychology Clinic.

 What ages can train in your club?